Configure Windows diagnostic data in your organisation

 b.
 Using MDM, use the Policy CSP to set the System/LimitEnhancedDiagnosticDataWindowsAnalytics value to 1.

 The Full level gathers data necessary to identify and to help fix problems, following the approval process described below.
 This level also includes data from the Basic, Enhanced and Security levels.
+This is the default level for Windows 10 Pro.

-Additionally, at this level, devices opted in to the Windows Insider Program will send events, such as reliability and app responsiveness. that can show Microsoft how pre-release binaries and features are performing.
+Additionally, at this level, devices opted in to the Windows Insider Programme will send events, such as reliability and app responsiveness. that can show Microsoft how pre-release binaries and features are performing.
 These events help us make decisions on which builds are flighted.
 All devices in the Windows Insider Programme are automatically set to this level.

 If a device experiences problems that are difficult to identify or repeat using Microsoft’s internal testing, additional data becomes necessary.
 This data can include any user content that might have triggered the problem and is gathered from a small sample of devices that have both opted into the Full diagnostic data level and have exhibited the problem.